Trabeculectomy: Postoperative challenges

-Conclusion

-Trabeculectomy is the most common invasive glaucoma surgery.
-It is highly effective in the treatment of advanced glaucoma as demonstrated in major glaucoma studies.
-Even if a prior trabeculectomy has failed a second trabeculectomy can be performed at a different site.
-If scarring is the main reason, anti-fibrotic and anti-inflammatory therapy has to be intensified in the second procedure.
-Alternatively, insertion of a glaucoma valve device can be used.

 Modifications

 Trabeculectomy has undergone numerous modifications, e.g. filtering trepanotrabeculectomy (TTE), a modification of the operation after J. Fronimopoulos.
 A triangular scleral flap is created which is approximately one-half as thick as the sclera.
 Trepanation is performed with a 2 mm trephine.
 The scleral edge of the trepanation opening is heat-cauterized.

 Additional deep scleral dissection can also be performed in the scleral bed with trabeculectomy, first introduced by T. Dada et al.; deep scleral excision is performed in non-penetrating filtering surgeries but not traditionally in trabeculectomy.
 The space created from the deep scleral dissection is proposed to accommodate certain biocompatible spacer or devices in order to prevent subscleral fibrosis and to maintain good filtering results in this modified operation.

 Various devices have been used with trabeculectomy techniques with the goal of improving safety of the procedure, maintaining drainage of aqueous humor, and to maintain the patency of bleb.
 Examples of Trabeculectomy-modifying devices are Ex-PRESS, Gelfilm, XEN Gel stent, antifibrotic materials (e.g Ologen), ePTFE (expanded polytetrafluoroethylene) membrane and PreserFlo MicroShunt.
 Comparing each of these devices for effectiveness and safety is required.
 There is some low-quality evidence that usage of Ex-PRESS implant, a miniature stainless steel shunt, and human amniotic membrane as adjuncts with trabeculectomy have been associated with reduced intraocular pressure in patients after a one-year follow-up, compared to standard trabeculectomy.
 In addition, the PreserFlo MicroShunt may help prevent complications such as postoperative hypotony or bleb leakage; however, this technique may have a lower effectiveness at reducing intraoculur pressure compared to a standard trabeculectomy procedures.